MARBLEHEAD RAIL TRAIL:

 -BIKE IT OR HIKE IT-

-Marblehead Rail Trail; Swampscott Spur; 2.1 miles [1.6 miles developed; 0.5 miles partially developed]
+Marblehead Rail Trail; Swampscott Rail Trail Spur; 2.1 miles to Swampscott Rail Trail

 Marblehead Neck Loop; 5.1 miles

-Marblehead Rail Trail; Easy.
-Flat, stone dust rail trail.
+Swampscott Rail Trail; Easy, Flat, stone-dust rail trail.

 Marblehead Neck Loop; On-road.

 Salem Bike Path; Easy.
 Flat, paved rail trail.

 Salem Bike Loop; Easy.
 Mostly flat, paved trail w/some on-road & Bike Lane sections.

 Salem Willows Park Loop; Moderate.
 Mostly flat w/a couple of hills and some on-road sections.

 North River Canal Walkway Loop; Easy.
 Flat paved trail